310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Midori grin %}
-“We’ll do our absolute best for the show — As Ryuseitai, and as the heroes of justice that everyone loves and dreams of.”
+“We’ll do our absolute best for the show — As Ryuseitai, and as the allies of justice that everyone loves and dreams of.”

 “We’ll make sure to meet your expectations, and make you smile the moment you see us on screen.”